nasa/harmony-regression-tests/README.md

 New test suites must be added to the `Makefile`.
 A new `name-image` target (where name is the name of the test suite) should be added (see the `harmony-image` example), and the new image target should be added as a dependency of the `images` target.
-The docker image should have a name like `harmony/regression-tests-<base_name>`, where `base_name` is the name of the test suite.
+The docker image should have a name like `ghcr.io/nasa/regression-tests-<base_name>`, where `base_name` is the name of the test suite.

 To build the test images on github, add a new matrix target that includes the image base name and notbook name to the list of targets in the `.github/workflows/build-all-images.yml` file.

-Finally, add the image base name to the `images` array on line 6 of the `run_notebooks.sh` file.
-For instance, if the image is named `harmony/regression-tests-foo`, then we would add `foo` to the array.
+Finally, add the image base name to the `images` array on line 6 of the `run_notebooks.sh` file and line 20 of scripts/test-in-bamboo.sh.
+For instance, if the image is named `ghcr.io/nasa/regression-tests-foo`, then we would add `foo` to the arrays.

 The `run_notebooks.sh` file can be used as described above to run the test suite.
 Notebooks are expected to exit with a non-zero exit code on failure when run from `papermill`.